smessie/Article-ESWC2024-DFDP/content/evaluation.md

 #### Footprint Tasks

 The third research question was: "How can machines be controlled in a declarative way to **perform actions** on the filled out data?".
-The form description also describes in a declarative way what should happen in case of a certain trigger (R6).
+The form description also declaratively describes what should happen in case of a certain trigger (R6).
 Because this is described in a machine-readable way using RDF, a machine can interpret this and execute the right actions (R7).

 Considering the information above, we can confidently assert that we cover all the functional requirements outlined in [](#requirements-table).